grovercoder/jobscrape/docs/nextsteps.md

 Next Steps:

-1. Merge JobSpy code to gather jobs from the big job boards.

-1. Create script to update database with new jobs.
-This will be run as a cron job independently of the API or web interfaces

 1. Create cron job to scan sites periodically
     - probably at least twice a day - 12:00 noonish, and midnight-ish perhaps.